 What Do We Think?

 It depends on your circumstances of course, we now avoid Wordpress at all costs - but then we're website programmer geeks.
-I guess the bottom line is if you know what you're doing and you don't mind the admin work and paying for upgraded hosting - get WordPress.
+I guess the bottom line is if you know what you're doing and you don't mind the admin work and paying for upgraded hosting - get WordPress and get going.

-A website is often the most important marketing asset a company can own, it's got huge potential for generating business, we think relying on free stuff is a damaging false economy.
+A website is often the most important marketing asset a company can own, it's got huge potential for generating business, we think relying on Wordpress is a limiting and damaging false economy - and of course it will likely end up not being an economy at all.